fnky/sketch-dockpreview/README.md

 ## Installation

 It's really easy.
-Just [download Dockpreview](https://github.com/fnky/sketch-dockpreview/archive/v0.0.2.zip) or clone the repository and put the plugin in your plugin folder.
+Just [download Dockpreview](https://github.com/fnky/sketch-dockpreview/archive/v0.0.2.zip) or clone the repository and put the Dockpreview folder in your plugin folder.
+You can rename the folder if you'd like.

 ##### Sketch 3